fun-isa/repl/README.md

 A tutorial presentation of the compiler, describing the process of converting lambda terms to structured combinators is being prepared and will soon be available at the project [wiki](http://wiki.fun-arch.org).

+## Contribute

+For any questions, suggestions, or just to talk, email join@fun-arch.org.